 The problem is twofold: the humidity and, in most cases, the use of cheap fiber air filters.
 Now I know most of you have your eyes wide open or are in total disbelief with that statement.
 Some of you will not even finish this article, but if you stick with me, I’ll explain why your thermostat just went blank and your air conditioner has shut down, and further why you should be concerned about water damage to your house.
 You see, that humidity in the air has just threatened your home and tens of thousands of dollars in potential repairs could happen at any moment.
 And your first thought to change the thermostat won’t help the situation.

 Let’s start by explaining what an air conditioner does so that you can follow my thought process and realize that when I tell you to go look somewhere you will not be as shocked with what you see.
-So let’s get to the point, the main purpose of an air conditioner , like its name states, is to condition the air, not just cool it.
-By conditioning the air it is making it comfortable for you to relax and enjoy the environment.
+So let’s get to the point, the main purpose of an air conditioner, like its name states, is to condition the air, not just cool it.
+Conditioning the air is making it comfortable for you to relax and enjoy the environment.
 That comfort zone is a range of temperature and humidity.
-At high temperatures and low humidity you can feel just as comfortable as you would at low temperatures and high humidity.
+At high temperatures and low humidity, you can feel just as comfortable as you would at low temperatures and high humidity.
 Typically this range is around 20-80% humidity at 68-82 degrees.
-Also air has this property that at higher temperatures it can hold more water.
+Also, the air has the property that at higher temperatures it can hold more water.
 So 50% humidity at 90 degrees has more water in the air than 50% humidity at 70 degrees.
 That difference in water content is what the air conditioner must remove to make the indoor temperature comfortable.

 But why did the water accumulate in the pan instead of going down the drain?
 Now it’s time to bring in those cheap air filters into the discussion.
 You see, the air carries dirt particles that cling to the moisture in the air.
 When the moisture is removed the dirt also is removed with it.
 The cheap air filters have too many porous holes that do not remove enough of the airborne particles of dirt to prevent them from collecting in the moisture that the air conditioner removes.
 This dirt then builds up in the drain lines and creates clogs in the p-trap or elbows or other joints on the low sloping condensate pipes creating mini dams that back up even more debris and eventually stop the water from draining out and away from the house.
 Then the water finds another escape route and ends up in the metal pan below your evaporator coil.